 A grand green grind into Galicia

-The regions of the Camino Francés are soon well known to pilgrims.
-Sections include the Pyrenees, Navarre and Rioja to the east, and Castilla y León (containing the Meseta) through the middle.
-Each region carries a unique set of characteristics that helps make that particular leg of the journey memorable.
-However, none may be more celebrated or highly anticipated as the one I would step into on Day 26; Galicia.
+The Camino Francés’ autonomous communities are well known to thru-hiking pilgrims.
+Regions include Navarre and Rioja to the east, and Castilla y León (containing the Meseta) through the middle.
+Each section carries unique characteristics that ensure every leg of the journey is memorable.
+However, none may be more celebrated or highly anticipated as the one I would step into on Day 26.
+Galicia had arrived.

 Camino de Santiago Diary – Day 26

-I spent breakfast ogling the day’s steep incline on my elevation map.
-Chiara and Susan, my two long-term travelling companions, seemed visibly disinterested in the climb; I couldn’t wait.
+I spent breakfast eagerly ogling the day’s incline on my elevation map.
+Chiara and Susan, my two long-term travelling companions, were visibly disinterested in our upcoming climb.
 Since completing the uninspired Meseta, I’d noticed our daily motivations had diverted.
 It seemed they wanted to savour the cultural and gastronomical fruits of the region, while I looked to extract more from the unbridled wild.
-As the day’s ticked over, I could feel a change brewing.
+As the day’s ticked by, I felt a change of speed brewing.

-As we began walking, the Cantabrian mountains massed in the middle ground.
-Before long, the continuation of the vine-lined path we’d followed into Villafranca del Bierzo on Day 25 was flanked by a wall of sloping forest.
-The landscape had shifted quickly, and we were on the doorstep of the famed green Galicia.
+As we began our morning’s walk, the Cantabrian mountains soon massed in the middle ground.
+Before long, the vine-lined path we’d followed into Villafranca del Bierzo on Day 25 had been flanked by a steepling wall of forest.
+The landscape had shifted quickly; we had arrived at Galicia’s doorstep.

 Galicia is described as ‘green Spain’ due to its temperate climate and high rainfall.
 The autonomous community is lush, mountainous and peppered with forests of pine and eucalyptus.

-The short digestive stroll out of town to the first notable slope was enough to restore my energy and refocus my adrenaline.
-My legs soon joined the party and drove the rest of my mass past day, section and through-hikers up the hill.
-The following 8.1 km rose nearly 640 metres and, predictably, bloated my brain with dopamine-filled bliss.
+The short digestive stroll out of town toward the first notable slope was enough to refocus my energy and adrenaline.
+My legs soon joined the party and drove the rest of my body past the mountain’s assembly of section and thru-hikers.
+The following 8.1 kilometres rose nearly 640 metres and, predictably, bloated my brain with a dopamine-filled bliss.

-In every sense of the word, the summit took my breath away.
+In every sense, this summit took my breath away.
 At 1,330 metres above sea level (the Camino’s third highest peak), the day’s unending rise and dreamlike vistas had my lungs heaving.
 The enchanted land of Galicia had already exceeded my unreasonably high expectations.

 I roamed the village, admiring its 360-degree panorama, and awaited my two pilgrim pals.
 I contemplated my climb and how the physicality of the day tested my boundaries and stirred my senses.
-Unfortunately, it became clear my overall journey had lacked that constant stimulation.
-I needed to push myself.
-As much as I adored my two pilgrim pals, I realised I needed to hike my own Camino; and making that decision was okay.
+It became abundantly clear my overall journey had lacked that constant stimulation; I needed to keep pushing myself.
+As much as I adored my companions, I realised I had to hike my own Camino; and that making that decision was okay.
 Tomorrow’s distance, company and challenge would look vastly different.

-So, as it turned out, our customary evening ice cream – gazing back over the Cantabrian Mountains – would be our farewell sunset.
+So, as it turned out, our customary evening ice cream, gazing back at the sun setting over the Cantabrian Mountains, would be our last.
 Day 27 would be the first time since reaching Roncesvalles on Day 1 that I wouldn’t see either of their smiling faces.
-A massive part of my Camino was coming to an end, but an exciting new assignment awaited.
+A massive part of my Camino was coming to an end, but an exciting new test awaited.